 The toxic effects of steroid injections have been previously discussed in depth.
 Steroid injections compromise joint cartilage, weaken ligaments, and kill mesenchymal stem cells, which are your repair cells.
 The dangerous side effects of NSAIDs have also been shared, including the risks of stroke, heart attack, GI bleed, male infertility, and much more.

 PRP vs Steroid Injections for Thumb Arthritis

 A recent study compared PRP to steroid injections in 33 patients with CMC joint arthritis.
 In the prospective, randomized, blind study, the patients were divided into two groups.
 The first group had two ultrasound-guided PRP injections over a two-week interval vs the second group, which had two steroid injections.
-After 12 months the PRP group demonstrated superior reduction in pain and increase in function when compared to the steroid group.
+After 12 months the PRP group demonstrated a superior reduction in pain and an increase in function when compared to the steroid group.

 If you have ongoing thumb pain that has been refractory to conservative care, the Centeno-Schultz Clinic has extensive experience in the treatment of CMC joint arthritis.
 A board-certified physician will evaluate your current symptoms and perform a diagnostic ultrasound to determine ligament laxity.
 Treatment options include PRP or bone marrow-derived stem cells, both of which are injected under direct visualization.
 Click here to view our treatment options.